-My peach tree nearly toppled over with the weight of its fruit this weekend.
-Which was a big surprise, as I recall my disbelief at the point of its purchase three years ago that one could even grow peaches in Vermont.
+Our peach tree nearly toppled over with the weight of its fruit a few years ago.
+Which was a big surprise, as I recall our disbelief at the point of its purchase that one could even grow peaches in Vermont.

-Peaches have a special place in my heart.
-I spent part of my childhood in the eastern panhandle of West Virginia.
+Peaches have a special place in our hearts.
+We spent part of our childhoods in the eastern panhandle of West Virginia.
 My brothers and I had a babysitter named Linda.
 She had a homestead way out in Harper’s Ferry, where she raised a gaggle of kind, wild boys.
 Linda kept to the house unless someone needed her but us kids had free reign of the farm.
 And the peaches.
 The kind you can barely eat for juiciness.
 The kind that gets all over your face no matter how tidy you’re trying to be.
 We had peaches many ways at Linda’s.
 But one of the best, on a hot day, was frozen and blended with a little water.
 Linda called it the peach freeze.
 It was the taste of summer.

 And then there were Grandma Jeanette’s canned peaches.
 Served for dessert whenever we were in Aberdeen, South Dakota.
 Perfect halves, flawlessly skinned, in heavy syrup, preserved in half-gallon mason jars.
 Grandpa Stan fetched them from the cellar slowly and carefully while we anticipated.
 Brought the prairie summer to any time of the year, over the years, first for my husband, then for us both, and then for our children.